Written by Paul Berry, Performance Psychologist Consultant

 Motivation is so essential because achieving high levels of performance is no easy task.
 Irrespective of your area of endeavour, excelling at what you do must be grounded upon a relentless desire to improve, a self-critical mindset, and the ability to accept critique from others.
 Sustaining this approach to life is tough.
 It’s emotionally draining and can be boring, whilst constantly receiving critique from others can erode your self-confidence and increase your stress levels.
 Neither of which are conducive to high motivation.

-Which is why it is vital that if you value performance, you proactively manage your motivation.
+This is why it is vital that if you value performance, you proactively manage your motivation.
 In my own work with British military fighter-pilots, much of their time is spent in de-briefing rooms where for hours on end they would be told what they had done wrong, despite them being the top guns of their profession.
 They would rarely be told how well they had done, and so it would be their responsibility to manage their own motivation.

 The reality of motivation is that it is complex.
 So much of what moves us to do anything is outside of our conscious awareness.
 At the same time, there are also some factors that clearly affect our motivation and can serve as a useful guide in our management of it:

 Amongst the fighter-pilots I worked with, common experiences as a young child were attending air shows with their parents and watching the film Top-Gun.
 This sowed the seeds of a deep-seated purpose in their lives: to be a fighter-pilot.
 Having a compelling purpose supports motivation when times are tough, or when you are receiving critique from others.
 One of the reasons purpose helps motivation is that it is connected to your identity.
 Fighter-pilots can’t really distinguish who they are from what they do.
-So having clarity on why you are doing you job, the higher purpose it serves and how this connects with who you are, will help your motivation.
+So having clarity on why you are doing your job, the higher purpose it serves and how this connects with who you are, will help your motivation.

 Self-confidence is arguably the single most valuable psychological capability, and will hugely influence the direction of your life.
 We all know that the more confident we feel in a certain task, the more motivated we are to perform it.
 Confidence comes from multiple sources; our accomplishments; what other people say to us; what we say to ourselves; other people modelling certain behaviors.
 Be aware of your self-narrative – be clear on your strengths, and where you have overcome obstacles in your life.
 Spend time with people who support your confidence rather than those who bring you down.
 Seek out challenges that appear a little out of your comfort zone.
 Always pushing yourself will help with your confidence.